 Littleton, Colorado, June 16, 2018

-Parents and families can prevent cuts, puncture wounds and other injuries from going barefoot by following some simple recommendations from foot and ankle surgeons, Dr. Keith Naftulin and Dr. Adam Toren.
-“Shoes are the best way to protect your family’s feet from injuries,” says Dr. Adam Toren, DPM.
+Parents and families can prevent cuts, puncture wounds and other injuries from going barefoot by following some simple recommendations from foot and ankle surgeons, Dr. Keith Naftulin.
+“Shoes are the best way to protect your family’s feet from injuries,” says Dr. Naftulin.
 “But if your summer just wouldn’t be the same without kicking off your shoes or sandals, you can still make it a safe season.”
-Naftulin and Toren have an office in Littleton.
-They offer these tips for a safer barefoot summer:
+Naftulin has an office in Littleton.
+He offers these tips for a safer barefoot summer:

 –See a foot and ankle surgeon within 24 hours for a puncture wound.

 Why: These injuries can embed unsterile foreign objects deep inside the foot.
 A puncture wound must be cleaned properly and monitored throughout the healing process.
 This will help to avoid complications, such as tissue and bone infections or damage to tendons and muscles in the foot.
 Foot and ankle surgeons are trained to properly care for these injuries.